 But it’s not all good news.
 The Potomac is also home to a growing number of invasive fish.
 These non-native species pose a threat to the native and naturalized fish populations that are just now making a comeback.

 The most troublesome invasive fish in the Potomac are snakeheads and blue catfish.
-Their long-term impacts are not well understood yet, but one thing is certain; scientists say they are here to stay - but they’ve both been making headlines lately.
+Both of these species have been in our river for a while - and scientists say they are here to stay - but they’ve both been making headlines lately.

 So what can you do to fend off the invaders?

 Grab your rod and reel and head down to the river!

 Local anglers are encouraged to catch and kill snakeheads and blue and flathead catfish to control the population.
 There is currently no catch limit - Maryland’s Department of Natural Resources is even creating a resource guide to encourage people the capture snakeheads.

 Snakeheads are ferocious and are said to “smash a surface lure with all the fury of a street brawl.”
 They’ve been called a better game fish than largemouth bass.
 Once you’ve taken to catching snakeheads, don’t be surprised if you find yourself addicted to the thrill of the catch.

 Blue catfish on the other hand can grow to be upwards of 100 pounds (This man recently caught a 53-pounder in the Potomac!).
 Reeling in that sort of fish is a workout and quite the accomplishment.